mdpi-filter/mdpi-filter-microsoft-edge/README.md

     - PubMed
     - Europe PMC
 - **Universal in-page citation styling**
-  - **Inline footnotes**: turns MDPI reference numbers red wherever they appear
+  - **Inline footnotes**: turns MDPI reference numbers red wherever they appear.
-  - **Reference lists**: outlines and bold-reds MDPI entries in bibliographies across *any* journal site
+  - **Reference lists**: outlines and bold-reds MDPI entries in bibliographies across *any* journal site.
+- **Popup Interaction & Overview**
+  - **Counts MDPI References**: Displays the total number of MDPI references found on the current page.
+  - **Lists MDPI References**: Shows a clickable list of identified MDPI references.
+  - **Scroll-to-Reference**: Allows you to click on a reference in the popup to scroll directly to its location in the document.
+  - **"Cited By" sections**: styles MDPI entries within lists of citing articles.
+  - **"Similar Articles" sections**: styles MDPI entries within lists of similar articles.
 ---

 ## 📥 Installation